Jake Marisnick Player Props: Tigers vs. Athletics

 Jake Marisnick At The Plate

-- Marisnick has driven in a run in four games this year (15.4%), including one multiple-RBI game.
+- In five games this season, Marisnick has picked up an RBI, with more than one RBI once.

-- He has scored in six of 26 games so far this year.
+- He has scored a run in six of 27 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.